-6. Open Enrollment
+7. Open Enrollment

-During the continuous open enrollment period, the HMO shall accept members eligible for coverage under this Contract, in the order in which they are enrolled.
+The HMO shall accept members eligible for coverage under this Contract, in the order in which they are enrolled.
 The HMO will not discriminate against individuals eligible to enroll on the basis of race, color, national origin, health status, sex, sexual orientation, gender identity or disability and will not use any policy or practice that has the effect of discriminating on the basis of race, color, national origin, health status, sex, sexual orientation, gender identity or disability.